USS Adroit (MSO-509)

-USS Adroit (AM-509/MSO-509) was an Acme-class minesweeper acquired by the U.S. Navy for the task of removing mines that had been placed in the water to prevent the safe passage of ships.
+USS Adroit (AM-509/MSO-509) was an minesweeper acquired by the U.S. Navy for the task of removing mines that had been placed in the water to prevent the safe passage of ships.

 The second ship to be named Adroit by the Navy, MSO-509 was laid down on 18 November 1954 at Boothbay Harbor, Maine, by Frank L. Sample, Jr., Inc. as AM-509; redesignated MSO 509 on 7 February 1955, named Adroit on 17 May 1955; launched on 20 August 1955; sponsored by Mrs. Alice G. Olsen, the wife of Capt.
 Eliot Olsen, and commissioned on 4 March 1957.

 East Coast operations

 Following commissioning, Adroit completed fitting out and then moved south to Charleston, South Carolina.
 From that port, she conducted shakedown training in the West Indies and in the local operating area.
 The minesweeper then began a period of almost 17 years of service with the Atlantic Fleet Mine Force.
 During that time, she provided services for several Navy organizations most notably the Naval Mine Defense Laboratory (after 1971 the Naval Coastal Systems Laboratory) at Panama City, Florida, the Naval Ordnance Laboratory Test Facility at Ft.
 Lauderdale, Florida, and the Mine Warfare School at Charleston, South Carolina.
 In addition, Adroit participated in Gordon Cooper's Project Mercury, space shot in May 1963 and helped the Naval Oceanographic Office to conduct a test in March 1970.
 The minesweeper also made occasional deployments to both the Mediterranean sea and the West Indies.
 During her tour of duty with the U.S. 6th Fleet in the summer of 1958, she earned the Armed Forces Expeditionary Medal as a result of service off the coast of strife-torn Lebanon.
 For the most part, however, normal operations such as exercises and goodwill port visits occupied her time overseas.
 While serving in home waters, she concentrated on type training independent ship's exercises, regular overhauls, and repair periods.